 Retention of Patients.
 As part of the enrollment process, patient participants will provide contact information, including mobile/home/work phone numbers, email address, mailing address, and contact information for up to five alternative contacts.
 They will be asked to provide only phone numbers/addresses at which they give permission for the study team to contact them and leave messages (phone call/voicemails, text messages, and email).
 Participants will be asked to rank their preferred methods of communication and Hennepin Healthcare study staff will try their preferred method first.
 Follow-up assessments will be conducted via online survey (using REDCap).
-Patient participants will be emailed and/or texted (trying their preferred method first) a direct link to the follow-up survey on the first date of their follow-up window.
+Patient participants will be emailed and/or texted a direct link to the follow-up survey on the first date of their follow-up window.
 Participants will be able to complete their follow-up surveys on a web browser on any Internet-connected device including a smartphone or tablet.
 Those who do not respond within 24 hours will be sent the survey link every 24 hours for up to 5 days.
 If the participant does not complete the follow-up survey by the 5th day, Hennepin Healthcare study staff will begin contacting the participant by telephone and offer the option of doing the follow-up survey via telephone interview.
-Study staff will make up to 5 attempts to reach them by telephone.
+Study staff will attempt to reach participants for up to two weeks.
 If we do not reach them by phone, email or text, Hennepin Healthcare study staff will call their alternate contacts for updated contact information and send a final letter to their mailing address stating that we have been unable to reach them including a contact information sheet, and a postage paid envelope.
 We may also send a paper version of the survey.
+Participants may choose to complete the survey out of the two-week timeframe without prompting from study staff.
 In addition, their dental practitioner will be contacted by the node coordinator and asked for any updated contact information and to reach out to the participant to ask them to contact the study.
 Study staff will maintain numbers screened, eligible, consented, randomized, and completed assessments.
 Whenever possible, we will attempt to collect reasons for dropping out of the study.